iambrainstorming/iambrainstorming.github.io/src/chapters/economics/free_market.md

 ## 1) Negative Externalities: Costs the Market Ignores

-A **negative externality** occurs when the true cost of a good or service is not fully borne by the buyer or seller—but instead by society.
+A **negative externality** occurs when the true cost of a good or service is not inherited the buyer or seller—but instead by society.

+In economics, an negative externality is a cost to an uninvolved third party (the society) that arises as an effect of another parties (the buyers and sellers) activity.

 Take pollution as a classic example.
 A factory may produce goods cheaply by dumping waste into a river.
 The market price reflects production costs—but not the environmental damage, health issues, or cleanup costs borne by the community.